bitemyapp/learnhaskell/README.md

 sudo yum install ghc cabal-install
 ```

+As stated in [petersen/ghc-7.8.4 copr page](https://copr.fedoraproject.org/coprs/petersen/ghc-7.8.4/) this ghc cannot be parallel installed with Fedora/EPEL ghc.

 ### Arch Linux

 To install Haskell from the official repos on Arch Linux, run